-- 1. Continued installation of new water mains in the Auburn Meadows Subdivision and Hathaway Corners Project - 2.
-Installed 980 linear feet of water main on Yerkes Road - 3.
-Finished installing water at Beaver Creek Park - 4.
-Replaced old water main at the corner of Route 96 and Mertensia Road - 5.
-Replaced 6 old fire hydrants - 6.
-Serviced all seven (7) Pressure Reducing Vaults (PRV) in the Canandaigua-Farmington Water District
+- 1. Continued installation of new watermains by contractor in the Monarch Manor, Auburn Meadows Subdivision and Hathaway Corners Project. - 2.
+Lengthy project by contractor to install new watermain under the intersections of Routes 96 and 332 has been completed. - 3.
+New watermain and transmission main on Canandaigua Farmington Townline Road was completed by CFWD. - 4.
+Serviced all 7 Pressure Reducing Vaults (PRV) in the Canandaigua-Farmington Water District.